End-to-end transfer learning for speaker-independent cross-language and cross-corpus speech emotion recognition: Related works

 \subsection{Self-supervised learning and transfer learning}

 Self-supervised learning provides an end-to-end learning pathway for constructing speech features from large quantities of data without annotations.
-Self-supervised learning methods first transform time-domain raw audio waveforms to an embedding space (i.e. feature space), and then aim to predict randomly masked embeddings from past embeddings or adjacent embeddings \cite{VandenOordDeepMinda, Schneider2019, Baevski2020, Conneau2020}.
-This learning scheme forces the \gls{DNN} to learn intrinsic contextual structure from the data rather than modelling noise or irrelevant factors, because on a large scale, noise will not contain useful information to predict neighbouring embeddings, thus will be suppressed.
+Self-supervised learning methods first transform time-domain raw audio waveforms to an embedding space (i.e. feature space), and then aim to predict randomly masked embeddings from past embeddings or adjacent embeddings \cite{VandenOordDeepMinda, Schneider2019, Baevski2020, Conneau2020}, or to predict the features generated though an augmented ``target'' network \cite{grill2020bootstrap}.
+These learning schemes force the \gls{DNN} to learn intrinsic contextual structure from the data rather than modelling noise or irrelevant factors, because on a large scale, noise will not contain useful information to predict neighbouring embeddings or augmented embeddings, thus will be suppressed.

 The speech features obtained from self-supervised learning can either be used directly in relevant tasks, or can be fine-tuned in a transfer learning framework.
 In the latter case, a few extra layers, which map the features into predictions, are added to the trained self-supervised feature extractor.
 Then, the predictions are evaluated with a supervised loss, and finally the entire set of \gls{DNN} model parameters is updated with a supervised training dataset.
-An example in \gls{SER} is \cite{Pepino2021} where the authors use a concatenation of several layer outputs of the wav2vec 2.0 pre-trained model for monolingual \gls{SER}.
-However, the authors fine-tune the model on the \gls{ASR} task using a dataset that only contains neutral speech which may not be as efficient as fine-tuning the model directly on an emotive speech dataset and on a \gls{SER} task.
+Examples in \gls{SER} are presented in \cite{Pepino2021, sharma2022multi, ma2024emotion2vec}.